ATCC-Bioinformatics/genome_portal_api/README.md

 <summary>Usage</summary>

 ```
-deep_search() is intended for deep searching of ATCC JSON metadata behind each genome.
+deep_search() is intended for deep searching of ATCC® JSON metadata behind each genome.
 THIS FUNCTION SUPPORTS EXACT KEY|VALUE|STRING MATCHING, WITH "text" METHOD CAPTURE SUBSTRINGS.
-There is currently no similar function on the ATCC Genome Portal.
+There is currently no similar function on the ATCC® Genome Portal.
 This function will search through the JSON metadata of all available genomes for matching strings orv alues.

 --------- USAGE ---------